Aroxed/firebase-basics/README.md

 For Google sign-in, use `localhost` or add your exact local host, such as `127.0.0.1`, in Firebase Console under Authentication > Settings > Authorized domains.

-Cloud Messaging token requests are optional.
-Full background push notifications require adding a Firebase messaging service worker, which this app does not currently include.

 ## Security Notes

 - Firebase web config is public-facing by design, but keep Realtime Database rules restrictive